EBIvariation/vcf-validator/README.md

 ```
 After installing the dependencies a folder named `linux_dependencies` will be created with all the required libraies in it.
 Now you will have to install boost packages as described in boost section.
 Now you may simply run `cmake -G "Unix Makefiles" /path/to/CMakeLists.txt` to create build scripts.

-#### Dependencies

 It is recommended to use install_dependencies.sh (explained in upper section) to install dependencies.
 Still if you want to manually install the dependencies you can install/build the following dependencies.

 ##### Boost

 The dependencies are the Boost library core, and its submodules: Boost.filesystem, Boost.iostreams, Boost.program_options, Boost.regex, Boost.log and Boost.system.
 If you are using Ubuntu, the required packages' names will be `libboost-dev`, `libboost-filesystem-dev`, `libboost-iostreams`, `libboost-program-options-dev`, `libboost-regex-dev` and `libboost-log-dev`.
-Arch/pacman users may use `sudo pacman -S boost`

 ##### ODB